Make your home resilient

 Two issues have become an anathema to my humble mind; highly-processed food and dirty water.
 Already nutritious meals and clean drink are very hard to come by; it's going to get worse methinks.

-There is fruit in abundance; cherry guavas, gooseberries and granadillas for breakfast.
+There is fruit in abundance; cherry guavas, gooseberries and granadillas.
 Exotic tree-tomatoes for months and honeycomb on any chosen day are a given.
-The cream comes courtesy of the farmers' market.
-A mealie each, plentiful greens and after stooping into the hen house, fresh Eggs Hilton are assured.
+The cream comes courtesy of a farmers' market.
+A mealie each, plentiful greens and after stooping into the hen house, a fresh Eggs Hilton breakfast is assured.

 After the rain last night, the underground reservoir is again full with enough pristine water to carry us through the winter.
 It took eight men two weeks to construct; it was cheaper than plastic tanks and has an indefinite lifespan.